ikisusi/mcp-test/CURSOR_MCP.md

    ```
    The service will start on `http://localhost:55000`.

-2. The `cursor-mcp.json` file is already configured with:
+2. The MCP configuration file is located in the `.cursor` directory as `mcp.json`.
+It is already configured with:
    - Base URL: `http://localhost:55000`
    - API Key: `test-key-123`
    - Endpoint: `/count`